 The MMA was amended and restated on January 1, 2012 to reflect a 5% discount on the daily vessel management fee for the period during which the number of the Euroseas-owned vessels (including vessels in which Euroseas is a part owner) managed by the Managers is greater than 20 ("volume discount").
 The daily vessel management fee was set at 685 Euros per day per vessel in operation and 342.50 Euros per day per vessel in lay-up after the 5% discount.
-The MMA was renewed on January 1, 2018 for an additional five-year term until January 1, 2023 with the 5% volume discount permanently incorporated in the daily management fee.
-The daily management fee remained unchanged at Euros 685 for the years ended December 31, 2018, 2019 and 2020, and will be adjusted annually for inflation in the Eurozone.
-Vessel management fees paid to the Managers amounted to \$1,701,340, \$1,964,536 and \$2,018,800 in 2018, 2019 and 2020, respectively.
-The fee remains unchanged for 2021.
+EuroDry signed new MMAs with the Managers which took effect after the completion of the Spin-off for an additional five-year term until May 30, 2023 with the 5% volume discount permanently incorporated in the daily vessel management fee.
+The daily fixed vessel management fee remained unchanged at 685 Euros for the years ended December 31, 2019, 2020 and 2021, and will be adjusted annually for inflation in the Eurozone.
+Vessel management fees paid to the Managers amounted to \$1,964,536, \$2,018,800 and \$2,350,747 in 2019, 2020 and 2021, respectively.
+From January 1, 2022 the daily vessel management fee was adjusted for inflation at 720 Euros per day per vessel in operation and 360 Euros per day per vessel in lay-up.

 The management of the M/V "Xenia", M/V "Alexandros P.", M/V "Tasos" and M/V "Ekaterini" is performed by Eurobulk FE, which provides technical, commercial and accounting services.
-The remaining fleet (M/V "Pantelis, M/V "Eirini P." and M/V "Starlight") is managed by Eurobulk.
+The remaining fleet (M/V "Pantelis, M/V "Eirini P.", M/V "Good Heart", M/V "Blessed Luck" and M/V "Starlight") is managed by Eurobulk.

 We receive chartering and sale and purchase services from Eurochart, an affiliate, and pay a commission of 1.25% on charter revenue and 1% on vessel sale price.
-During 2018, 2019 and 2020 Eurochart received \$324,178, \$359,868 and \$294,933, respectively, for chartering services calculated at 1.25% of chartering revenues.
+During 2019, 2020 and 2021 Eurochart received \$359,868, \$294,933 and \$856,334, respectively, for chartering services calculated at 1.25% of chartering revenues.
 Eurochart also receives 1% commission of the acquisition price from the seller of the vessel for the vessels we acquire.
+We withheld, on behalf of Eurochart, nil commissions in 2019 and 2020, as there were no vessel acquisitions.
+During 2021, we paid to Eurochart commissions of \$365,000 for the acquisitions of M/V "Blessed Luck" and M/V "Good Heart", which were agreed to be paid by the buyers, as per the relevant memoranda of agreement entered into with the sellers.